juliangrtz/crackmes/README.md

 # crackmes

-A collection of personal crackmes.
+A collection of crackmes I've programmed.

 Some of them are uploaded to https://crackmes.one/